higgi13425/rmrwr-book/_book/io05-importing.md

 Reproducibility and Raw Data<br>
 It is an important principle to *always* save an untouched copy of your raw data.
 You can copy it to a new object, and experiment with modifying it, cleaning it, making plots, etc., but *always* leave the original data file untouched.
-You want to create a completely reproducible, step-by-step trail from your raw data to your finished analysis and final report, and you can only do that if you preserve the original raw data.
+You want to create a completely reproducible, step-by-step, scripted trail from your raw data to your finished analysis and final report, and you can only do that if you preserve the original raw data.
 That is the cornerstone of your analysis.
 It is tempting to fix minor data entry errors, or other aspects of the raw data.
-Do not do this - leave all errors intact in your raw data, and explicitly make edits with explanations of - who made the edit - when it was made - what was changed - why it was made - provide a justification, and identify source documents to support the rationale.
+Do not do this - leave all errors intact in your raw data, and explicitly make edits with explanations of - who made the edit - when it was made - what was changed -  and why it was made.
+You should provide a justification for each change, and identify source documents to support the rationale.
 Every edit should be documented in your code, with who, when, what, and why.
 :::

 Now, on to the fun part.